-Help to Buy Scheme
+Help to Buy London

 Let’s for example take a property in London with a price tag of £360,000, without the London Help to Buy Scheme buyers would need an annual income of £85,000 to pay the mortgage after paying a 5% deposit of £18,000.
-However, with the London Help to Buy scheme buyers could secure the same property with an annual income of £50,000 after receiving the 40% interest-free loan from the Government.
+However, with the London Help to Buy scheme buyers could secure the same property with an annual income of £50,000 after receiving the 40% equity loan from the government.

 For more information on Help to Buy visit our dedicated page.